Santa Teresa is a small beach town situated on the southern tip of Costa Rica’s Nicoya Peninsula.

 People tend to get stuck in Santa Teresa.
-They fall in love with the vibe, enjoy their daily routine that they’ve created and can’t face leaving the beach.
+They fall in love with the vibe, enjoy the daily routine that they’ve created and can’t face leaving the beach.
 Some people stay for months!

-If you can’t afford to set aside this amount of time, then 3-4 days is a good amount of time.
+If you can’t afford to set aside this amount of time, then three to four days is a good amount of time.
 The journey to get to Santa Teresa can be a bit of effort, so any shorter may not be worth the journey.

 In this case, small also means a small number of areas to stay in.
 Easy!